The price of dry cocoa beans in Dak Lak and Dak Nong is being sold at around 240,000-260,000 VND per kilogram, more than double last year.

 In the growing area of Dak Nong, many farmers sell each kilogram of dry cocoa beans for VND260,000.
 This is higher than the threshold of VND120,000 per kilogram of last year's crop.

-This year, Thien Loc Phat Cooperative (Dak Wil Commune, Cu Jut District) no longer sells wet seeds, due to the long transportation time, causing the seeds to lose 7-10% of their weight, reducing profits.
+This year, Thien Loc Phat Cooperative (Dak Wil Commune, Cu Jut District) no longer sells wet seeds, due to the long transportation time, which causes the seed weight to be lost by 7-10%, reducing profits.
 This cooperative currently has 200 associated farming households.
-They proactively buy fresh seeds from farmers, ferment them, dry them, and then resell them to purchasing businesses at higher prices.
+They proactively buy fresh seeds from farmers, ferment them, dry them, and then resell them to purchasing businesses at a higher price.

 "We are very excited about the price increase," said Nguyen Kim Dinh, a farmer with 3 hectares of cocoa in Dak Wil commune.
-Dinh previously grew coffee, but it was not effective.
-In 2002, he switched to experimenting with growing cocoa with 500 trees, becoming the first person to grow this agricultural product in the locality and gradually increased the number to 3,000 trees.
+Dinh previously planted coffee, but it was not effective.
+In 2002, he switched to experimenting with planting cocoa with 500 trees, becoming the first person to grow this agricultural product in the locality and gradually increased the number to 3,000 trees.

-Similarly, in Ea Kar - the district with the largest cocoa production in Dak Lak - farmers are selling dry beans at VND240,000-260,000 per kilogram.
+Similarly, in Ea Kar - the district with the largest cocoa plantation in Dak Lak - farmers are selling dry beans at VND240,000-260,000 per kilogram.

-Not only dry seeds, wet seeds also skyrocketed in price.
-Ms. Nguyen Hong Thuong, Director of Nhat Tam Agricultural Service Cooperative (Ea Dar Commune, Ea Kar District) said the price of wet seeds even tripled, from 30,000 VND to more than 80,000 VND per kilogram.
+Not only dry seeds, wet seeds have also skyrocketed in price.
+Ms. Nguyen Hong Thuong, Director of Nhat Tam Agricultural Service Cooperative (Ea Dar Commune, Ea Kar District) said the price of wet seeds has almost tripled, from 30,000 VND to more than 80,000 VND per kilogram.
 Wet seeds are the finished product after the shell is removed.
-After being fermented and sun-dried, these seeds become dry seeds, with their value increasing many times over.
+After being fermented and sun-dried, these seeds become dry seeds, with their value increasing many times.

 This year, Ms. Thuong's cooperative supplied about 100 tons of dry beans, part of which was sold to Marou Chocolate Joint Stock Company - a chocolate manufacturer.
 Marou confirmed that the price of dry cocoa beans purchased from growers and cooperatives has doubled, making Vietnam one of the most expensive cocoa markets in the world.

 By the end of 2024, international cocoa prices were four times higher than they were two years earlier.
-Prices have now fallen slightly to around $8 per kilogram.
+Prices have now eased slightly, to around $8 per kilogram.
 However, this is still three times higher than in 2022, according to Vincent Gérard Mourou, Chairman and CEO of Marou.

-Cocoa prices have risen on concerns about supply shortages in Ivory Coast and Ghana, which together supply 70% of the world’s crop.
-Reduced volumes due to drought and pests in key growing regions, coupled with concerns among buyers, have pushed prices to historic highs.
+Cocoa prices have risen on concerns about supply shortages in Ivory Coast and Ghana, which together supply 70% of the world’s cocoa.
+Reduced volumes due to drought and pests in key growing regions, combined with concerns among buyers, have pushed prices to historic levels.

-In fact, in the period of 2013-2014, farmers in Dak Lak and Dak Nong cut down cocoa trees to switch to growing more effective crops.
-Mr. Dinh (Dak Wil commune, Cu Jut district, Dak Nong) said that the cocoa growing area of the commune at that time decreased sharply.
-Farmers in the surrounding area started to replant about four years ago, when cocoa prices were high and they were trained in proper techniques, instead of growing spontaneously.
-In recent years, many businesses have come directly to the gardens to buy cocoa, "both Western and Vietnamese", Mr. Dinh said.
+In fact, in the period 2013-2014, farmers in Dak Lak and Dak Nong cut down cocoa trees to switch to growing more effective crops.
+Mr. Dinh (Dak Wil commune, Cu Jut district, Dak Nong) said that the area of cocoa cultivation in the commune at that time decreased sharply.
+Farmers in the surrounding area started to replant about four years ago, when cocoa prices were high and they were trained in standard techniques, instead of growing spontaneously.
+In recent years, many businesses have come directly to the gardens to buy cocoa, "both Western and Vietnamese," Mr. Dinh said.

 Source